Abernethy Golf Club - Nethy Bridge

 The story of golf in Nethy Bridge opened its first chapter on July 1st 1893 when a group of around 30 golfers travelled down from Inverness to experience the new course.
 We are proud members of The 1893 Club, a group of more than 50 clubs worldwide all founded in 1893.
 Modern day visitors often ask why it was named Abernethy rather than Nethy Bridge since it is situated in that village.
 Historically however the parish name, Abernethy, was much more commonly used.
 The village name Nethy Bridge was imposed upon reluctant parishioners when the postal service was introduced to the area.

 We are one of the High 9s – 9 9 hole Clubs across the Highlands where you can enjoy quality golf in unforgettable Highland settings.
 So how about a golfing tour starting in the Cairngorms National Park, maybe arriving via the Snow Roads and continuing north to the North Coast 500?
-Or stay local and enjoy a whisky tour?
+Or combine some 9 hole golf with the Speyside Golf Experience?
+And if you have golfed out, stay local and enjoy a whisky tour?

 Our course is suitable for golfers of all standards and experience.
 Visitors looking for a relaxed and casual game will cope perfectly well with the friendly course layout with few man-made hazards but lots of natural ones.
 Low handicappers will need to bring their very best short game to score well.